CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 #### DER.3.1.A25 follow-up and initiation of follow-up

 The deviations or defects identified in the audit report or in a revision SHOULD be remedied in a reasonable time.
 In order for the implementation status to be easily understood, the corrective measures to be implemented, including the time and responsibilities, SHOULD be documented.
 Also completed corrective measures SHOULD be documented.
-For this, an established method should already exist in the ISMS, which is to be used.
+For this, an established method should already exist in the ISMS, which should be used.

 If there were serious deviations or defects, the audit / review team SHOULD verify that corrective action has been taken.